smcho-kr/magic-ring-buffer/README.md

 I believe most of you already know what a ring buffer is and how it is typically implemented.

-One problem about ring buffers is that they can't always exist on linear address space in memory.
+To use a ring buffer, you have to keep read/write offsets to find where to read/write correctly.

+When the write offset becomes larger than the buffer size, it starts again from the zero.

-You often have to copy the data out to a linear block in memory first because typical library routines are written assuming that data is completely linear in memory.
+If that happens, you often have to copy the data out to a linear block in memory first because typical library routines are written assuming that data is completely linear in memory.

 ### The Magic